contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 2. Administrative habilitation of the credit at RFB;

-3. Monthly PER/DCOMP compensation against vincendo taxes.
+3. Monthly PER/DCOMP offset against taxes falling due.

 For a typical mid-size manufacturer (BRL 500M revenue), retroactive recovery typically falls in the BRL 30—80 million range.
 Pre-PIS/COFINS extinction (January 2027) processing window is closing.